Hard times shape speedy Saudi and Kuwaiti coronavirus response

 It took precautionary measures soon after reporting its first case on Feb.
 24, a week before Saudi Arabia.

-The luxury Khiran resort and five-star Al-Kout Beach Hotel have become quarantine centers and the international fairgrounds are being used for testing and as a field hospital.
+The luxury Khiran resort and five-star Al-Kout Beach Hotel have become quarantine centres and the international fairgrounds are being used for testing and as a field hospital.

 Kuwait’s parliament, the most outspoken in a region dominated by autocratic rulers, was initially critical of the government response but has since praised the health minister and by extension Prime Minister Sheikh Sabah al-Khalid al-Sabah, facing his first crisis as premier.